-Hollowell earned her MFA from the Rainier Writing Workshop at Pacific Lutheran University in 2009.
-She was the Rona Jaffe Scholarship winner in poetry for the Breadloaf Writers’ Conference in 2010.
+Hollowell earned her MFA from the Rainier Writer’s Workshop at Pacific Lutheran University in 2009.
+She received the Rona Jaffe Scholarship in poetry for the Breadloaf Writers’ Conference in 2010.
 In 2013, she was awarded a Rasmuson Foundation Fellowship by the Rasmuson Foundation and a Connie Boochever Award by the Alaska State Council on the Arts.
 She was one of the inaugural recipients of the Alaska Literary Awards in 2014.
 She was awarded residencies at the Vermont Studio Center and the Willapa Bay Artist in Residency Program in 2014.
-Currently, she is the executive director of the Storyknife Writers Residency, a residency for women writers being developed outside of Homer, Alaska, and on the faculty of the Kachemak Bay Writers’ Conference.
-Her work has most recently been published in Alaska Quarterly Review, Weber Studies, Terrain: A Journal of the Built and Natural Environment, and Sugar House Review, and in Prairie Schooner.
-Pause, Traveler released by Boreal Books, an imprint of Red Hen Press, is her first book-length collection.
+In 2017, she was awarded a second Rasmuson Fellowship to work on her third book.